Skip to content

 Kaumei JDBC 0.1.0 is our first public preview.
 It focuses on proving that annotation processing can generate practical JDBC code without hiding SQL or leaning on reflection.
 Expect APIs to change before 1.0.0, but the core experience is ready for early adopters.

-• SQL-first workflow: @JdbcSelect, @JdbcUpdate, @JdbcBatch, and @JdbcNative keep SQL inline so reviews always see the queries being executed.
+• SQL-first workflow: @JdbcSelect, @JdbcUpdate, @JdbcBatchUpdate, and @JdbcNative keep SQL inline so reviews always see the queries being executed.

-• Type-safe mapping: Map records, enums, and records, and register converters with @JdbcToJava or @JavaToJdbc for bidirectional conversions.
+• Type-safe mapping: Map records, classes, enums, and scalar values, and register converters with @JdbcToJava or @JavaToJdbc for bidirectional conversions.

 • Batch execution: Run batch updates with static or dynamic sizes while the generated code manages parameter binding and resource cleanup.